-Sargent Ponds are located in the approximately 45,000 acre Sargent Ponds Wild Forest and are open to all kind of outdoor activities from mountain biking, hiking, backpacking, fishing, trail running, snowmobiling, snowshoeing, cross-country skiing and hunting.
+Sargent Ponds are located in the approximately 45,000 acre Sargent Ponds Wild Forest and are open to all kinds of outdoor activities, including mountain biking, hiking, backpacking, fishing, trail running, snowmobiling, snowshoeing, cross-country skiing, and hunting.

 The Sargent Ponds Loop makes for an excellent outing for the entire family.
 One of the nice things about this loop is it can be hiked in its entirety or only in parts.
 With three very distinctive ponds along the loop, a visitor could visit one or all of them depending on what they have in mind.

 For this entire loop it would be required for the hiker to walk North Point Road for 1.5 miles back to their car, unless a second car were available to spot.
 However, as a visitor to the area a second car might not be an option.
 With that in mind, the road is a nice walk at the end of a day, but an out and back to Upper Sargent Pond might just be the ticket.

 You can find these two trailheads off the Forked Lake Road in Long Lake.
 Start at the three corners in Long Lake and drive south toward Blue Mountain Lake on Route 28N/30.
 Turn onto North Point Road on the right at 3 miles.
 There will be a fork in the road a few miles in; right leads to Forked Lake Campsite, left to the trailheads.
 The trailheads will both be marked with state DEC signs on the left side of the road.
 The first trailhead is at 3.1 miles from the intersection with Forked Lake Road and the second trailhead is 1.5 miles farther.